enzuru/.emacs.d/README.md

 You can draw inspiration from this repo, fork it for yourself, copy specific pieces of code, or even just add it as a submodule to your own Emacs directory.

+## Requirements

+This config makes extensive use of language servers and tree-sitter grammars.
+Most of my best supported languages will try to load a language server or tree-sitter grammar.
+If it fails to, it will warn you and give you a chance to install what is missing.

+I basically only support one version of Emacs at a time:

+- Emacs 30

 ## Features

 ### Operating systems